-In both the continuous and non-continuous modes of operation, the data from the last conversion is available for retrieval on the falling edge of $\overline{\text{DVALID}}$ (see Figure 17 and Table 9).
-Data is shifted out on the falling edge of the data clock, DCLK.
+In both the Continuous and Noncontinuous modes of operation, the data from the last conversion are available for retrieval on the falling edge of DVALID (see Figure 17 and Table 13).
+Data are shifted out on the falling edge of the data clock, DCLK.